rimutaka/posts/cloudfront-analytics/readme.md

 ## CloudFront Reports

-Log-based reports go into more technical details ([caching](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-statistics.html) and [usage](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/usage-charts.html)) of how a resource was served, if it was in the cache, bytes transferred and other info of interest to a sysadmin.
-It is good for fine-tuning the setup, but is of limited use if you want to understand your users.
-The graphs are update every hour or so, but there may be delays up to 24hrs.
+Log-based reports go into more technical details ([caching](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-statistics.html) and [usage](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/usage-charts.html)) of how a resource was served, if it was in the cache, bytes transferred and other info of interest to sysadmins.

+AWS updates the graphs every hour or so, but they warn there may be delays up to 24hrs.

 #### Caching graphs